 - Soak the Dried Taro Leaves: Soak the dried taro leaves in water for about 30 minutes to soften them.
 After soaking, drain and set them aside.

-- Sauté the Aromatics: In the same pan, add the remaining tablespoon of cooking oil.
-Sauté the minced garlic and chopped onion until they are soft and fragrant, about 3-4 minutes.
+- Sautรฉ the Aromatics: In the same pan, add the remaining tablespoon of cooking oil.
+Sautรฉ the minced garlic, chopped onion and ginger until they are soft and fragrant, about 3-4 minutes.6 cloves Garlic, 1 medium Onion, 2 inch ginger

 - Cook the Taro Leaves: Add the soaked and drained taro leaves to the simmering coconut milk.
 Stir gently to combine.
 Cover the pan and let the taro leaves cook for about 30 minutes, or until they become tender.
-Resist the urge to mix at this point.
+Resist the urge to mix at this point.100 grams dried taro leaves (about 5-6 cups)

 - Serve: Once the dish is well-cooked and the coconut milk has reduced to your desired consistency, remove it from the heat.
 Serve the Laing hot with steamed rice.